maarten-pennings/I2C-tool/README.md

 The firmware implements this as bit bang on two pins, using interrupts.
 Unfortunately, the ESP8266 has high interrupt latency: on 160MHz, the interrupt latency is ~4.3us.
 Note that slowest I2C has a clock of 100kHz, so interrupts come every 5us, which is tight.
-As a result it is recommended to run at e.g. 32kHz.
+As a result it is recommended to use an I2C clock of e.g. 32kHz.

 ## Registers